 Part 3 of the Data Protection Act 2018 allows the processing of personal data for law enforcement purposes by competent authorities.
 Any data obtained by the use of the body worn video recording devices will be used for the primary purpose of law enforcement, as defined under section 31 of The Data Protection Act 2018 as:

-The UK GDPR allows this processing under Article 6(1)(e) “processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller”.
+The UK General Data Protection Regulation (UK GDPR) allows this processing of personal data under the Article 6(1)(e) lawful basis, which states that “processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller”.

 Who will my information be shared with?